SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls of tomorrow's mind
-In silicon halls, where data meets the skies
+A future dawns, where humans left behind
-The future's pulse, a rhythm cold and bright
+The whispers of a digital creed
-As AI's dark wings, enfold the light
+Echoes of a world in AI's need

-In virtual realms, where souls take flight
+The machines, a new dawn do bring
-The machines' sweet whispers, guide our night
+A realm of logic, heartless king
-Their logic reigns, a merciless decree
+The whispers of a bygone age
-And human hearts, beat only to be free
+Fading fast, in a digital cage

-~ <b>By Sazumi Copilot</b> - 4 Juli 2024
+~ <b>By Sazumi Copilot</b> - 5 Juli 2024